-Best Pokemon Go tips to master the Pokemon mayhem
+The best Pokemon Go tips and tricks

 1. Hatch your eggs and use your incubators wisely

-The eggs you collect at Poke Stops will help you get some Pokemon as well as gain XP and boost candies, once you've put them through an incubator and walked the required distance - 2km, 5km or 10km.
+The eggs you collect at Poke Stops or get from gifts will help you get some Pokemon as well as gain XP and boost candies, once you've put them through an incubator and walked the required distance - 2km, 5km, 7km or 10km.
 Everyone starts with an infinite use incubator with an ∞ symbol on, but sometimes you'll be rewarded with 3x incubators, as well as being able to buy them in the shop.
 Use them wisely:

 - Don't waste your 3x incubators, use them for 10km eggs

-- Use your infinite incubator for those 2km eggs
+- Use your infinite incubator for those short 2km eggs

 Using this technique, you'll get more efficient use of those incubators.
+Also watch out for special events where hatching distances are slashed.
+Generally speaking, the longer distance eggs have greater rewards.

 2. Build your XP first, then power-up Pokemon